 However, these data may be necessary to understand the aggregate social impact.
 These data can be considered disconnected data.
 Most organizations define the metrics and frequency of results collection and use a survey-based approach to aggregate results.
 Although outside the purview of an organization, these data may have a high value collectively.
 Instead of gathering data from sources and processing it for aggregation and transformation, we must rethink the disconnected data aggregation approach.

 For example, family offices or asset owners that invest in social impact funds have unique challenges for aggregating impact data from funds or companies they finance.
 Instead of collecting results from primary sources, what if each impact fund or company agreed upon a data format?
 The data owner can continue to focus on the most critical output and outcome.
-They can keep it updated and manage data with simple data management tools such as MS Excel or Google Spreadsheet.
+They can keep it updated and manage data using simple tools like MS Excel or Google Spreadsheets.

 This avoids reinterpreting or inputting results into another data collection that may lose context.
-Instead of spending months agreeing upon metrics, nudging partners to provide results, and aggregating results from multiple sources, partners can keep data at the primary data source, and the data pipeline is connected with the dashboard for real-time updates.
+Instead of spending months agreeing upon metrics, nudging partners to provide results, and aggregating results from multiple sources, partners can keep data at the primary data source.
+The data pipeline is connected to the dashboard for real-time updates.
 Organizations can build dashboards that can be shared.
-Partners can now define the most crucial output and outcome data that matter to stakeholders without having to rely on arbitrary metrics set by the external organization.
+Partners can now define the most crucial output and outcome data that matters to stakeholders without relying on arbitrary metrics set by the external organization.

 2. Integration Layer: